 Again, this applies to all major keys.
 The patterns are the same relative to the root note.

-In this lesson we looked at the major pentatonic scale, the qualities it has, and how it is applied to the fretboard.
+In this lesson we looked at the major pentatonic scale, its qualities, and how it is applied to the fretboard.
 Its simplicity makes it easy to learn, play, and use.
+Learn this scale well as it’ll be integral part of your guitar playing and you’ll see it frequently when learning songs.